Cedric Frolick

 Cedric Thomas Frolick (born 20 January 1967), is the current House Chairperson: Committees, Oversight and ICT in the National Assembly of Parliament for the Republic of South Africa.
 A teacher, politician, anti-apartheid activist.
 He retired from teaching in 1999 and subsequently became a politician in the National Assembly.
 On 18 November 2010, the ANC appointed him as the House Chairperson responsible for Committees, ICT and Oversight.

 Biography

 Frolick was born in the Northern Areas of Port Elizabeth, Eastern Cape in Schauderville in 1967.
 He attended the De Vos Malan Primary School in Schauderville and progressed to matriculate at the David Livingstone Senior Secondary School with exemption in 1984.
-He then studied at the University of Port Elizabeth (currently Nelson Mandela Metropolitan University) from 1985-1988 and was conferred a Bachelor of Arts degree with majors in Geography and Psychology in 1987, a Higher Diploma in Education (post-grad) in 1988 and a Bachelor of Education (Honours) degree in 1992 and is currently completing a Masters of Philosophy in International Political Economy there.
+He then studied at the University of Port Elizabeth (currently Nelson Mandela Metropolitan University) from 1985 to 1988 and was conferred a Bachelor of Arts degree with majors in Geography and Psychology in 1987, a Higher Diploma in Education (post-grad) in 1988 and a Bachelor of Education (Honours) degree in 1992 and is currently completing a Masters of Philosophy in International Political Economy there.